 City had no development plans for the Tetterode neighbourhood and

-objected to its occupation.
+had never objected to its occupation.
 As its interface with Tetterode it appointed a

 non-profit philanthropic housing-corporation with an interest in low-income